Ozamiz: Notable events and festivals

 The city celebrates the Sinulog Festival, dedicated to the Santo Niño de Cebu, every 4th Sunday of January, wherein a pilgrim image of the Santo Niño will arrive from Cebu City and will visit Ozamiz and other cities and towns in the province for a week.

-Ozamiz's Charter Day anniversary, the feast of Nuestra Señora dela Inmaculada Concepcion y del Triunfo dela Cruz de Migpangi, and the Perangat Ozamiz Festival (formerly known as the Subayan Keg Subanen Festival) are celebrated on July 16.
+Ozamiz's Charter Day anniversary, the feast of Nuestra Señora de la Inmaculada Concepcion y del Triunfo de la Cruz de Migpangi, and the Perangat Ozamiz Festival (formerly known as the Subayan Keg Subanen Festival) are celebrated on July 16.
 The Perangat Festival is a celebration dedicated to the Subanon people, the original inhabitants of the province.
 The festival includes day-long street dancing, as well as a ritual showdown that features the various rituals practiced by the Subanon people, such as weddings and healing rituals.
 "Perangat" means "to prosper" in the Subanen language.

 On December 8, the Feast of Our Lady of the Immaculate Conception is celebrated.
-Firework displays are held, either near the Cotta Fort or at the City Hall.
+Firework displays are held at the City Hall.